jainPrajwal/tube-stox-backend/api.design.md

-     /playlists/:playlistId/videos/:videoId POST update a video in playlist DONE /playlists/:playlistId/videos/:videoId DELETE delete a video in playlist
+     /playlists/:playlistId/videos/:videoId POST update a video in playlist DONE /playlists/:playlistId/videos/:videoId DELETE delete a video in playlist DONE

      /videos GET all videos FOR ALL USER DONE
-     /videos POST CREATE video by user USER DONE /videos/:videoId POST UPDATE video with videoId
-     /videos/:videoId DELETE video with videoId (Only if he is the publisher of that video)
+     /videos POST CREATE video by user USER DONE /videos/:videoId POST UPDATE video with videoId DONE /videos/:videoId DELETE video with videoId (Only if he is the publisher of that video) DONE

      /videos/:videoId/notes GET all notes on that video by user USER